 It is important to announce right from the start that recreational marijuana in every form is illegal in the State of Texas, and from a legal perspective, you are ill-advised to imbibe.

 This said, however, you may be interested in knowing that, even in Texas – a state that is considered very conservative on the matter of marijuana – the law is inching closer to legalization.

 If you are facing a marijuana charge in the State of Texas, it is a very serious matter, and it is in your best interest to work closely with an experienced Killeen criminal defense attorney from the outset.

 The Law Is in Flux

-These two parts of the cannabis plant (hemp and marijuana) are often indistinguishable in terms of how they look and how they smell, but hemp has been legalized – and marijuana decidedly has not – in Texas.
+These two parts of the cannabis plant (hemp and marijuana) are often indistinguishable in terms of how they look and smell, but hemp has been legalized in Texas– and marijuana decidedly has not.

 This move on the part of Texas was in keeping with a 2018 federal law that did the same thing (legalizing hemp but not marijuana).
-From here, what the Tribune calls widespread confusion was born.
+From here, what the Texas Tribune calls “widespread confusion” was born.

 What You Need to Know

 Better understanding what all this means for you can help you protect yourself in relation to marijuana charges in Texas, which are quite serious.
 For more information about marijuana laws in Texas, contact a Killeen criminal defense attorney.